aloneZDC/weibo/CONTRIBUTING.md

 If you find out your bug is actually a duplicate of another bug and only notice that after you created it, please also close your bug with a short reference to the other issue that was there before.

 #### Reporting security issues
-find our email on
-If you wish to contact us privately about any security exploits in AntVel you may find, you can send us a email to gustavoocanto@gmail.com
+If you wish to contact us privately about any security exploits in Antvel, you can send us a email to gustavoocanto@gmail.com

 ## Feature requests

 Only use GitHub if you are planning on contributing a new feature and developing it.
-If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on (https://antvel.hipchat.com/home).
+If you want to discuss your idea first, before "officially" posting it anywhere, you can always join us on slack.

 #### GitHub feature requests

-Feature Requests submitted as GitHub Issues specifically mean *"I'd like to see this feature, I'm going to be working on some code to implement it."* It is more like a Pre-Pull Request, in which a developer signifies that he or she wants to see a feature implemented that they think would be really great, and they're committed to coding it.
+Feature Requests submitted as GitHub issues specifically mean *"I'd like to see this feature, I'm going to be working on some code to implement it."* It is more like a Pre-Pull Request, in which a developer signifies that he or she wants to see a feature implemented that they think would be really great, and they're committed to coding it.

 It's a great way to launch discussions on the developer side of things because both the core team and the community developer get a chance to talk about the technical side of the feature implementation.
 It's a great way to exchange ideas about how the logic could work in code.